mehmetcc/fenerbahce/README.md

 - pytest
 - coverage.py

-## Running
+## Running locally

 The project is built by using poetry and Python3.
-So in order to be able to run this project, make sure you have a running Python3 instance and a working poetry distribution.
+So to be able to run this project locally, make sure you have a running Python3 instance and a working poetry distribution.

-To run fenerbahce locally, use the command:
+In order to run the project locally, after cloning the repository, use the command:

 ```
 poetry run fenerbahce
 ```

-This will prompt a help page.
-For specific commands:
+Commands described above can also be executed, but with little caveats:

 `poetry run fenerbahce next` -> Fetches next match information